WOULD YOU LIKE TO . . .

 You have fellow travellers to share experiences with.
 At times, we all find the sharing and support of a group helps us to gain insights and remain committed.
 It is also more fun than trying to sort things out on your own.

 The explosion in media coverage of mindfulness creates problems in itself.
-Sometimes there are too many expectations.
+Sometimes there is misleading information and myths.

-Mindfulness is not for everyone so if you are questioning its value for you, attend an introduction evening.
+Mindfulness is not for everyone so if you are questioning its value for you, attend an introduction session.

 Mindfulness is also inherent in the movement classes.
 These are often a great way to get started as the focus on the movement leaves little room for that busy mind.

-Rosemarie has completed a number of mindfulness teacher training retreats with Bangor University, as well as attending workshops with other organisations.
-She has many years experience in personal growth work and mindfulness practices, and attends regular retreats as a student of The Ridhwan School.
+Rosemarie has completed a number of mindfulness teacher training retreats with Bangor University, a year long training with The Sussex Mindfulness Centre as well as attending workshops with other organisations.
+She has many years experience in personal growth work and mindfulness practices, and attends regular retreats.

 She has a Diploma in Psychological Counselling, and used these skills in her role as a Speech and Language Therapist working within a Head and Neck Cancer team.